“There is only one way to see things, until someone shows us how to look at them with different eyes”

 René Magritte – La trahison des images/ Ceci n’est pas une pipe, 1928-1929.
 Oil on canvas, 25 in × 37 in (635 mm × 939.8 mm) (Source)

 There are multiple definitions of modern art.
-For the sake of simplicity, I’ll call here “modern art” the paintings that are very different (in some way abstract or nonfigurative) from what a layman would call traditional/ figurative/ classic art (being aware that this comprises currents that are vastly divergent in expression and ideology).
+For the sake of simplicity, I’ll call here “modern art” the paintings that are very different (in some way abstract) from what a layman would call traditional/ classical art (being aware that this comprises currents that are vastly divergent in expression and ideology).

 René Magritte’s La trahison des images/ The treachery of images (also known as Ceci n’est pas une pipe/ This is not a pipe) wasn’t the first modern painting, or the most important one, but in my opinion, it captured the best the essence of modern art.